turingschool/mod-0-curriculum/session5/index.md

   * Keep up the hard work
   * Keep asking questions in your cohort channels
   * Ellen, Mason and David are still around if you need us
-  * Capstone is due Wednesday (see your mod 0 calendar)
+  * Prework is due Wednesday (see your mod 0 calendar)

 * Learning to code is much more like exercise than epiphanies - Think about MJ!

-> Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their mod 0 capstone are the ones that usually struggle for at least the first half of the mod."
+> Quote from Meg Stang (BE instructor) - "I've noticed that the students that do the bare minimum on their mod 1 pre-work are the ones that usually struggle for at least the first half of the mod."